Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Shut the RED Brick down and remove the power before you stack the Extension on top of the stack.

-After the enhanced stack has booted click on "Settings", "Network" and "Wired" in the RED Brick tab of the Brick Viewer.
+After that reconnect power and wait until the enhanced stack has booted.
+Click on "Settings", "Network" and
+"Wired" in the RED Brick tab of the Brick Viewer.
 Choose **tf0** as interface either use DHCP or enter a static configuration.
 Then click on **Save**.